 All Other Jobs

 Timer (Home and Away) One of the easiest jobs, and also one of the most essential.
 Stands at blocks.
 Starts stopwatch at the signal and stops the watch when swimmer touches the wall.

 Back-Up Timer (Home and Away) This person will have 2 watches to activate and will wait for a possible SOS call from timer with malfunctioning watch.

 Across-the-Board (Home and Away) Is seated at the finish of each race, perpendicular to the wall in order to see each lane's finish placement.
 Works with the volunteer from the opposing team to mark a sheet with lane finish order and hands it to the runner.

-Balloter (Home and Away) Acts as the middle part of the relay of scores/times between the timers and the Computer Official.
+Balloter - requires pre-meet training (Home and Away) Acts as the middle part of the relay of scores/times between the timers and the Computer Official.
 You will receive timing slips, filled out by the timers.
 Each swimmer will have three recorded times and your role is to find and circle the middle time, or average two times if one is missing.
 (Example: a swimmer is timed by three timers with finishes of: 35.64 seconds, 35.78 seconds and 35.81 seconds.
 You would circle 35.78) You will also ensure that the order of finish from the timers matches the order of finish from the Across-the-Board volunteers.
 The role will be explained in person, but this should give a good idea of the work.